 When should you say you’ll start then?
 That depends on where you are.
 People will head to your meetup straight from work but it will take them some time to get there.
 So, the starting time is a function of when people finish work and how big your city is.
-In Helsinki, we start at 6pm; in Moscow, you don’t want to start before seven.
+In Helsinki we start at 6pm, for example.

 What days are good?
 I’d say Tuesday to Thursday.
 Weekends are off and so is Friday — you don’t want to be competing with friend and family.
 Most of us hate Mondays, so I’d skip them too… unless it’s part of your name, like “Metrics Monday”.

 How long should each talk be?
 Let’s just agree that they should be short and delve into reasons why later.
 So, assuming a 6pm official start, delay at the beginning and three talks, we’re looking at the following schedule:

 - 18:00 Doors open — attendees can talk to each other